 Only members of the Board of Commissioners shall be given the floor to speak during any Board meeting except:

 7.1 County officials who may speak with the consent of the majority of the Board members present:

-7.2 Any person who, with the consent of the Chairperson of the Board or majority of the Board Commissioners, may be given permission to speak in an appropriate place on the agenda for the purpose of addressing the Commission:
+7.2 Any person who, with the consent of the majority of the Board members present, may be given permission to speak in an appropriate place on the agenda for the purpose of addressing the Commission:

 7.3 Any member of the public speaking under the privilege of “General Public Comment” shall be limited by the following Board policy: Any individual wishing to address the Board will be allocated three (3) minutes.
 The three minutes used by the individual are to make statements.
 There will be no question and answer session format.
 This will strictly be a statement type format.
 If an individual wished to address the Board, the individual’s name must be placed on the sign up list available from the County Clerk.
 Speakers will be called in order of sign up.
 The Board may, upon majority agreement, waive these limits or set them aside.

 8. PARLIAMENTARY AUTHORITY AND PROCEDURE.